 Here is a picture of my dairy free and sugar free condensed milk when I removed it from the stove, about 2 hours later.
 It had a thick consistency and the color was a little more yellowish.

 Here is my finished brigadeiro.
 I rolled it in cacao powder instead of granulated chocolate.

 So here are the ingredients you will need:

 - 1 can of good quality coconut milk (full fat)

 - 1 tbs butter

 - ½ tsp vanilla extract

 - combine the coconut milk and honey in a saucepan and cook over medium heat until it starts to boil

 - lower the heat to low and cook mixture for about 2 hours.
 After 2 hours the coconut condensed milk should be thick enough so that it does not run off the spoon easily and is reduced to about half.

-- raise the heat to medium and mix in the butter and cacao powder
+- raise the heat to medium and mix in the cacao powder, butter and vanilla

 - stir the mixture frequently until it boils, then cook for another 12 minutes approximately, scrapping the sides of the pan.
 This time may vary and what you are looking for is a thick and creamy consistency.